 Bhavna: Knowing that I have been part of helping a family come through such a difficult time in the best way possible is definitely a good feeling.
 We get amazing feedback from clients, which is very rewarding.

 Carol: Showing couples it doesn’t have to be a fight and that the person they fell in love with is still there, they are merely camouflaged by the emotion of recent events.
 You may fall out of love with them, but you don’t have to hate them.

-Bhavna: Helping couples take control of their divorce and showing them that the process does not have to be the bitter experience that they are expecting it to be.
+Bhavna: Helping couples take control of their divorce and showing them that the process does not have to be the bitter experience.

 What are your top three pieces of advice to help people divorce amicably?